Tips to Decorate an Assisted Living Apartment

 When designing for an elderly loved one’s new assisted living apartment, keep in mind that the space needs to be practical.
 But practical doesn’t mean that it can’t be stylish and beautiful.
 The space needs to be easy to maneuver, safe and items should be purposeful.
 Here are some tips for assisted living room decorating.

-Consider any mobility issues that your loved one might have or physical limitations, when you make a floorplan.
+Consider any mobility issues that your parent might have or physical limitations, when you make a floor plan.
 Don’t overcrowd the room.
 You want to be careful of items low or on the ground that could be a tripping hazard.
 Also, make sure they can able to reach everything that they will need.
 Hooks on the back of door might keep things neat, but it is not practical if your family member cannot reach their robe and jacket.